Forex Regulation & Investors Protection

 FOREX REGULATION IN THE UNITED KINGDOM

-The United Kingdom is the world’s most important financial center accounting for more than 35% of the global OTC Foreign Exchange turnover.
-In the U.K., the body which regulates Forex trading is FCA:
+The United Kingdom is the world’s most significant financial center, accounting for more than 35% of the global OTC Foreign Exchange turnover.
+In the U.K., the body that regulates Forex trading is the FCA:

 ■ FCA UK -Financial Conduct Authority